Table of Contents

-Students who cancel their recital must immediately inform Laura Ford, (940) 565-3707, in the Concert Scheduling Office, so that the date and time of their recital can be made available to others and publicity concerning the event can be cancelled.
+Students who cancel their recital must immediately inform Laura Fuller, (940) 565-3707, in the Concert Scheduling Office, so that the date and time of their recital can be made available to others and publicity concerning the event can be cancelled.

 Before the degree is granted, the performance candidate must pass a final oral comprehensive examination covering the major and related fields.
 The examination may be taken no more than three times.
 The student must take the examination after the completion of the master’s degree recital.
 When scheduling the oral examination date, the student must be aware of the Toulouse deadline for filing the results of the oral examination in order to graduate.

 All master’s degree students must file a graduation application with the Toulouse School of Graduate Studies during the semester in which they plan to graduate.
 Deadlines vary for each term, but they typically fall within the first 4 weeks of the semester.
 Upon receipt of the student’s graduation application, the Toulouse School sends the student’s oral examination form to the College of Music Graduate Studies Office.
 The student’s major professor should contact the COM Graduate Studies Office several days before the oral examination to obtain the form.